Federico-PizarroBejarano/prodapt/docs/ursim.md

     ```
     Open VNC client at http://localhost:6080/vnc.html and click Connect.
     Turn on and start the robot.
-3. Start the ur-driver.
+3. Start the UR driver.
 In a new terminal, run
     ```bash
     docker compose up ur-driver
     ```